 The Bottom Line

 There you have it.
 And now for my un-paid non-professional legal advice.
 If you do not wish to have your recipes stolen, don’t share them with anyone.
-Further questions should always be directed to legal council to make sure you understand the laws that are centered around your food truck business.
+Further questions should always be directed to legal council.
+Make sure you understand the laws that are centered around your food truck business.